PolymathNetwork/polymesh_docs/Polymesh/docs/identity.md

 For more information on our public / private key cryptography please see:
 <https://substrate.dev/docs/en/knowledgebase/advanced/cryptography>

+## Key Types

+There are three types of keys that can be used in Polymesh:

+- Public / Private key pairs

+- Multisigs

+- Other identities

+Polymesh is generally agnostic as to the type of key being used, and treats each key type consistently (e.g. for permissioning).

+### Public / Private Key Pairs

+Polymesh uses public-key cryptography based on the [Ed25519](https://substrate.dev/docs/en/knowledgebase/advanced/cryptography#ed25519) curve, and allows keys that use either the Ed25519 or SR25519 constructions.

+These types of keys can be held on hardware wallets, or can be generated off-line and stored as paper wallets.

 ### Multisigs

 In addition to public / private key pairs a key can also be a multisig account.

 A multisig is a single key which is controlled by one or more people.
 A *n* of *m* multisig requires *n* of its *m* members to agree on an action, before that action can be signed by that multisig.

-MultiSig Signers: the keys attached to the MultiSig as signers Creator Identity: the identity that created the MultiSig - this is fixed and can't be modified Acting Identity: the identity that the MultiSig acts through, by virtue of being attached as a Signing / Master Key.
+- MultiSig Signers: the keys attached to the MultiSig as signers

+- Creator Identity: the identity that created the MultiSig - this is fixed and can't be modified

+- Acting Identity: the identity that the MultiSig acts through, by virtue of being attached as a Signing / Master Key.

-MultiSig Signers => MultiSig is mapped through `KeyToMultiSig` MultiSig => Creator Identity is mapped through `MultiSigToIdentity` MultiSig => Acting Identity is mapped through `KeyToIdentityIds` (None if MultiSig is not a Primary / Secondary Key)
+- MultiSig Signers => MultiSig is mapped through `KeyToMultiSig`

+- MultiSig => Creator Identity is mapped through `MultiSigToIdentity`

+- MultiSig => Acting Identity is mapped through `KeyToIdentityIds` (None if MultiSig is not a Primary / Secondary Key)

 This has the consequence that MultiSig Signers can not send / receive POLYX (since they are not directly associated with an identity).